 "I think of Richmond as a big arts place, and surely the city must be filled with old rooms nobody uses, old factories, churches," he says.
 "It drove me crazy."

 It isn't like he's a stranger.
 A revered singer and guitarist, an icon among do-it-yourself types, MacKaye's probably the most well-known Washington music figure throughout the world.
-His hardcore band Minor Threat and post-punk band Fugazi have been hugely influential since the '80s and '90s, selling hundreds of thousands of records made for virtually nothing.
+His hardcore band Minor Threat and post-punk band Fugazi have been hugely influential since the '80s and '90s, selling hundreds of thousands of records made with artistic integrity intact.

 Today the 50-year-old is married to drummer and singer Amy Farina, with whom he has a 4-year-old son, Carmine, who travels with them to their shows, usually booked within two hours of Washington.
 But they no longer play traditional venues.

 "I was sick of it.
 Especially now, clubs are so dominated by agencies.
 People have holds six months out and bands that don't have a booking agent can't even get their foot in the door," he says.
 "I don't want to be a part of that.
 What pushes bands into that situation, or what could we change?
 Volume."

 So with MacKaye playing baritone guitar and trading vocals or harmonizing with his wife, they began playing churches, bookstores, art galleries, bike shops, including the Children's Museum of Richmond and Gallery5 in Richmond within the last seven years.
 A song on their new album, "Competing With the Till," explains their view on breaking the rock circuit habit.